Liverpool must sign a centre-back in January, Carragher claims after Matip injury | Goal.com

 "That's the only way that could cost Liverpool, and I don't necessarily mean bringing in a centre-back for £70-80 million like a Van Dijk type of signing, and not necessarily someone to go straight into the team.
 Just someone there so that Liverpool don't end up with two young lads at some stage for five or six weeks if Fabinho was to go down injured.

-"At this moment, Liverpool have one senior centre-baclk who is available this season and he's injury prone, so they have to do something in January."
+"At this moment, Liverpool have one senior centre-back who is available this season and he's injury prone, so they have to do something in January."

 Liverpool now sit three points clear at the top of the Premier League after 15 matches and will face Newcastle on Wednesday in their last match of 2020.